Definitive Guide to Pairing Wine With Chicken and Other Poultry

 - à l’Orange

-- Classically, Duck à l’Orange actually tastes phenomenal with aromatic white wines such as Gewürztraminer, Riesling or even Torrontés.
+- Classically, Duck à l’Orange tastes phenomenal with aromatic white wines such as Gewürztraminer, Riesling or even Torrontés.

 - Sweet and Sour

 - Don’t deny yourself the pleasure of drinking Moscato or the Italian sparkling rosé called Brachetto d’Aqui with sweet and sour.

 - 5-spice powder

 - Fruity and smoky Zinfandel or Australian Grenache are good choices for red wines.
 For a white, I’d be scouring a wine list for Gewürztraminer, Furmint, or Kerner.

 - Ever wonder why there are so many sweet white wine options at Thai and Indian restaurants?
 Spicy dishes do well with sweet wines, and the fat in coconut pairs very well with aromatic white wines.
 Need some examples?
 Look for Riesling, Chenin Blanc, Moscato, and Müller-Thurgau.

 - Because teriyaki is both sweet and a dark sauce, a sweeter red wine would be a great option.
 Look for Lambrusco (amabile or dolce style).
 Even something like Sherry pairs wonderfully when served slightly chilled.